Western Newfoundland and Labrador

 We will visit Gros Morne National Park and L’Anse aux Meadows National Historic Site.
 One highlight of the trip will be the two ferry crossings of the Gulf of St. Lawrence, which will offer chances to see several pelagic species.

-Group Size: Price is based upon 5 participants, with most tours viable at 5 participants.
+Group Size: Price is based upon 5 participants, with maximum size of 8 participants.

 July 22 to 27, 2021